admc/wd/README.md

 If you are only using the promise chain api, you should probably stick with `wd.addPromiseChainMethod(name, method)`.

-You may remove method with `wd.removeMethod(name)`.
+You may remove a custom method with `wd.removeMethod(name)`.
 Not sure why you would want to do that, but that will remove the method from the 3 prototypes.

 Please refer to the following examples: